 While the need to help the independent business community is most immediately obvious, the benefits of shopping small extend beyond times of crisis.

-While the need to help the small business community is most immediately obvious, the benefits of shopping small extend beyond times of crisis.
-We’ll illustrate why helping small businesses is good for everyone, all the time and give you plenty of tips on how to do it—even at a distance.
+While the need to support small businesses is most immediately obvious, the benefits of shopping small extend beyond times of crisis.
+We’ll illustrate why shopping at small businesses is good for everyone at all times and give you plenty of tips on how to do it—even at a distance.

 Why support small businesses